Metamorphic rock: Occurrence

 Metamorphic rocks make up a large part of the Earth's crust and form 12% of the Earth's land surface.
-The lower continental crust is mostly metamafic-rock and pelite which have reached the granulite facies.
+The lower continental crust is mostly metamafic rock and pelite which have reached the granulite facies.
 The middle continental crust is dominated by metamorphic rock that has reached the amphibolite facies.
 Within the upper crust, which is the only part of the Earth's crust geologists can directly sample, metamorphic rock forms only from processes that can occur at shallow depth.
 These are contact (thermal) metamorphism, dynamic (cataclastic) metamorphism, hydrothermal metamorphism, and impact metamorphism.
 These processes are relatively local in occurrence and usually reach only the low-pressure facies, such as the hornfels and sanidinite facies.
 Most metamorphic rock is formed by regional metamorphism in the middle and lower crust, where the rock reaches the higher-pressure metamorphic facies.
 This rock is found at the surface only where extensive uplift and erosion has exhumed rock that was formerly much deeper in the crust.

 Orogenic belts

 Metamorphic rock is extensively exposed in orogenic belts produced by the collision of tectonic plates at convergent boundaries.
 Here formerly deeply buried rock has been brought to the surface by uplift and erosion.
 The metamorphic rock exposed in orogenic belts may have been metamorphosed simply by being at great depths below the Earth's surface, subjected to high temperatures and the great pressure caused by the immense weight of the rock layers above.
 This kind of regional metamorphism is known as burial metamorphism.
-This tends to produced low-grade metamorphic rock.
+This tends to produce low-grade metamorphic rock.
 Much more common is metamorphic rock formed during the collision process itself.
 The collision of plates causes high temperatures, pressures and deformation in the rocks along these belts.
 Metamorphic rock formed in these settings tends to shown well-developed schistosity.